 Re-stock most popularly searched items based on store locations

-The last year has been met with a lot of uncertainty, and while there's still some volatility today, businesses have a big opportunity in front of them.
-But reopening successfully isn't about just flipping the closed sign to open — businesses need to put in the work, including ensuring their digital tools, like search, are doing some of the heavy lifting.
-Not only will it ensure a smoother transition, but importantly it will deliver peace-of-mind to customers.
+The past year has been met with a lot of uncertainty and, while there's still some volatility today, businesses have a big opportunity in front of them.
+But reopening successfully isn't about just flipping the closed sign to open – businesses need to put in the work, including making sure their digital tools, like search, are doing some of the heavy lifting.
+Not only will it achieve a smoother transition but, importantly, it will deliver peace-of-mind to customers.
 And that means more trust and more business.